sjkimlab/Code_Publication/mRNAdegradation2024/Ecoli_geneExpression_TASEP_vSH/README.md

 ## Running the code
-A more detailed guide to help use the simulation GUI can be found under the name: `Readme for Ecoli_geneExpression_TASEP.pdf` Due to the space limitation in Github, we were not able to provide datasets.
+A more detailed guide to help use the simulation GUI can be found under the name: `Readme for Ecoli_geneExpression_TASEP.pdf` Due to the space limitation in Github, we were not able to provide datasets mentioned in the guide.
-The complete version with the data sets can be found on [Zenodo](https://doi.org/10.5281/zenodo.17970097) repository.
+The complete version with the data can be found on [Zenodo](https://doi.org/10.5281/zenodo.17970097) repository.